Me: Right, this is it.

 Sue: It’s not Jason King, is it?

-I attempt to jog her memory with the international hand gesture for Gareth Hunt.
+I eventually jog her memory thanks to the internationally-recognised hand gesture for Gareth Hunt.

 Me: Oh, for God’s sake, it’s Gareth Hunt!

 Me: The Nescafe adverts.

 Me: Sue, I’d like you to meet Jenny Laird.

 She’s gobsmacked by Jenny’s performance (if performance is the right word).